Funding is available to provide all Queensland councils a free:

 Grants to pilot 2 Local Government Climate Change Strategies

-In 2018/19 the Program will provide leading practice guidance for the development of Local Government Climate Change Strategies and two grants from a total fund of $125K to councils wishing to pilot the development of a multi-sectoral climate change strategy in their local government area or at a regional scale.
+In 2018/19 and 2019/20 the Program will make two grants from a total fund of $125K available to a council or councils wishing to pilot the development of a multi-stakeholder climate change strategy in their local government area or region.

-Multi-sectoral strategies recognise the interdependencies between council, the community and the key sectors that drive employment, services, productivity, environmental and human health at the local and regional scale.
-Bringing all key sectors together at the strategic level can help investment attraction and avoid unintended negative consequences.
+Multi-stakeholder strategies recognise the interdependencies between council, the community and the key stakeholders that drive employment, services, productivity, environmental and human health at the local and regional scale.
+Bringing all key stakeholders together at the strategic level can help investment attraction and avoid unintended negative consequences.